aviralgg/e-commerce/Readme.md

 ## Features
 - User authentication and authorization
+- Uploading and deleting images from Cloudinary Server
 - Shopping cart functionality
 - User profile management
 - Admin dashboard for inventory and order management